mdmtk/docs/edge/source/guide/csp/audiovoluimgr.md

   <tr>
     <td>Do not adjust the volume level</td>
     <td>"1"</td>
-	<td><p>This value causes the Preset volume levels specified for all Audio Streams in the new current Audio Profile to be ignored.</p><p>If the current volume level of an Audio Stream is less than the minimum, then it will be changed to the minimum and if the current volume level of an Audio Stream is greater than the minimum, then it will be changed to the maximum.
+	<td><p>This value will cause the Preset volume levels specified for all Audio Streams in the new current Audio Profile to be ignored.</p><p>If the current volume level of an Audio Stream is less than the minimum, then it will be changed to the minimum and if the current volume level of an Audio Stream is greater than the minimum, then it will be changed to the maximum.
 Otherwise, the current volume level of an Audio Stream will be unchanged.</p></td>
   </tr>
   <tr>
     <td>Adjust the volume level</td>
     <td>"2"</td>
-	<td><p>This value causes the Preset volume levels specified for all Audio Streams in the new Audio Profile to be made the new current volumes for those Audio Streams.</p><p>This option ensures that a specific set of volumes will be in effect after setting a new current Audio Profile.
+	<td><p>This value will cause the Preset volume levels specified for all Audio Streams in the new Audio Profile to be made the new current volumes for those Audio Streams.</p><p>This option ensures that a specific set of volumes will be in effect after setting a new current Audio Profile.
 This should be used with caution since it could have a noticeable impact on current or future audio output.</p></td>
   </tr>
 </table>
 </div>